abraunegg/onedrive/docs/usage.md

   --disable-upload-validation
       Disable upload validation when uploading to OneDrive --display-config
-      Display what options the client will use as currently configured - no sync will be performed --display-quota
+      Display what options the client will use as currently configured.
+No synchronisation will be performed --display-quota
-      Display the quota status of the client - no sync will be performed --display-running-config
+      Display the quota status of the client.
+No synchronisation will be performed --display-running-config
       Display what options the client has been configured to use on application startup --display-sync-status
-      Display the sync status of the client - no sync will be performed --download-file '<path or required value>'
+      Display the sync status of the client.
+No synchronisation will be performed --download-file '<path or required value>'
       Download a single file from Microsoft OneDrive --download-only